 Just to preface, Bean Boots are not a new thing.
-I actually remember my dad always wearing his in the winter, and I actually had my own kid’s pair.
+I remember my dad always wearing his in the winter, and I actually had my own kid’s pair.
 Unfortunately when I pulled those out of storage they didn’t quite fit anymore.
-So, I was on the hunt for my very own grown up pair.
+So, I was on the hunt for my very own grown-up pair.
 I ultimately learned my lesson, and won’t be searching for Bean Boots in the middle of winter.
-They actually sell-out or go on a waiting list in November.
+They usually sell-out or go on a waiting list before November.
 Womp, womp.

-The terms “Bean Boots” and “Duck Boots” are used synonymously, but really they are weatherproofed boots.
-I really love this quote from this article stating, “The demand for Bean Boots has cycled up and down during the hundred years we’ve [been] making it.
+The terms “Bean Boots” and “Duck Boots” are used synonymously, but really they are both just weatherproofed boots.
+I really love this quote from this article stating, “The demand for Bean Boots has cycled up and down during the hundred years we’ve been making it.
 We don’t go out of our way to find those trends, the trends keep coming back to us.”
 It’s true.
-I’ve known about Bean Boots forever, especially growing up in a hometown dominated with fishing and hunting.
+I’ve known about Bean Boots forever, especially growing up in a hometown dominated by a large fishing and hunting community.
 But they’re back, and I couldn’t be more excited.
 Keep reading if you or your man have been thinking about wanting a pair of your own!